devmentors/DNC-DShop/README.md

     ports:
       - '6379:6379'
 ```

+You can also find this file [here](https://github.com/devmentors/DNC-DShop/blob/master/compose/docker-compose-infrastructure.yml), which includes custom network and volumes.
+In order to start it, execute `docker-compose -f docker-compose-infrastructure.yml up -d` (`-d` will run containers in the background).

 Once you have the core infrastructure available, you can start a particular `DNC` project either by executing `dotnet run` command in `/src/PROJECT_NAME/` directory or starting a shell script `./scripts/start.sh` from the root project directory.
 The order of starting the services has no meaning whatsoever - just keep in mind that `DShop.Api` acts as a [gateway](https://microservices.io/patterns/apigateway.html) to the whole system (except `DShop.Services.Identity`for authentication).